 "Collette Coopers performance was electrifying” - Fad Magazine

 Tomorrow May Be My Last Trailer - Premiered at The Old Red Lion

 Sisters in the Shadows Podcast

 From Bessie Smith, Big Mama Thorton, Sister Rosetta Tharpe, Clora Bryant, All-Female Orchestras and Janis Joplin up to Norah Jones, Amy Winehouse, Nubya Garcia, Laura Jurd and Brittany Howard, woman have always played a vital - and often overlooked - role in the evolution of Blues and Jazz.

-In this new podcast from Pod People Productions, Collette talks to artists and broadcasters such as Soweto Kinch, Huey Morgan, Diana Krawl and many more about their favourite Blues and Jazz Divas and Composers, where they first discovered them, who are their influences and why they’ll never be forgotten.
+In this new podcast from Pod People Productions, Collette talks to artists and broadcasters such as Soweto Kinch, Huey Morgan, Cherise Adams-Burnett, Camilla George and many more about their favourite Blues and Jazz Divas and Composers, where they first discovered them, who are their influences and why they’ll never be forgotten.

-In aid of Nordoff Robbins Music Therapy Charity, produced by the award winning team at Podpeople Productions
+In aid of Nordoff Robbins Music Therapy Charity which Collette a proud ambassador for.
+Produced by the award-winning team at Podpeople Productions